apache/dolphinscheduler-website/docs/en-us/1.3.2/user_doc/system-manual.md

     <img src="/img/instance-list-en.png" width="80%" />
   </p>

 - **Edit：** Only terminated processes can be edited.
-Click the "Edit" button or the name of the workflow instance to enter the DAG editing page.
-After editing, click the "Save" button to pop up the Save DAG pop-up box, as shown in the figure below.
+Click the "Edit" button or the name of the workflow instance to enter the DAG edit page.
+After edit, click the "Save" button to pop up the Save DAG pop-up box, as shown in the figure below.
 In the pop-up box, check "Whether to update to workflow definition" and save After that, the workflow definition will be updated; if it is not checked, the workflow definition will not be updated.
      <p align="center">
        <img src="/img/editDag-en.png" width="80%" />
      </p>
 - **Rerun：** Re-execute the terminated process.
 - **Recovery failed：** For failed processes, you can perform recovery operations, starting from the failed node.
-- **stop：** To **stop** the running process, the background will first `kill`worker process, and then execute `kill -9` operation
+- **Stop：** To **stop** the running process, the background will first `kill`worker process, and then execute `kill -9` operation
 - **Pause:** Perform a **pause** operation on the running process, the system status will change to **waiting for execution**, it will wait for the end of the task being executed, and pause the next task to be executed.
 - **Resume pause:** To resume the paused process, start running directly from the **paused node**
 - **Delete:** Delete the workflow instance and the task instance under the workflow instance